 According to the IEA’s figures, biofuels production climbed by just 2% last year due to a longer-term downward trend in new production capacity investment.

 The higher energy demand in 2017, coupled with a slowdown in energy efficiency improvements, resulted in a 1.4% increase in carbon dioxide (CO2) emission levels to a historical high of 32.5 gigatonnes.
 The growth comes after three years of flat emissions.
-EIA said that most major economies saw emissions increase, but the US, the UK Mexico and Japan achieved lower emissions.
+IEA said that most major economies saw emissions increase, but the US, the UK Mexico and Japan achieved lower emissions.
 The biggest drop was observed in the US on the back of higher renewables deployment.